Serving Jesus, Who is the Resurrection and the life

 Anglican Fourth Day

 The Anglican Fourth Day Movement is a worldwide movement of the Christian Church which seeks to bring individuals to Christ through Christian communities in action.
 It proposes no new type of spirituality, but is simply a method by which one’s spirituality can develop, grow and be shared.
 Anglican Fourth Day is one place where individuals can meet frequently in small groups for mutual sharing encouragement and support.
-For more information, please contact Carmie Scarpitti or visit http://www.anglican4thday.com.
+For more information, please visit http://www.anglican4thday.com.

 Land of a Thousand Hills coffee is for sale each Sunday at CTR.
 Please contact Carl Kammire for more information or visit http://www.drinkcoffeedogood.com.